Bayfront Parkway Study

 Overhead pedestrian bridges at each intersection.

-Other possible work planned in coordination with the Bayfront Parkway project includes proposed pedestrian improvements along the bluff to Water Works Road and the North Front Street realignment being led by the Port of Erie and privately maintained bridge near the Soldiers' and Sailors' Home.
+Other possible work planned in coordination with the Bayfront Parkway project includes proposed pedestrian improvements along the bluff to Water Works Road and the North Front Street realignment being led by the Port of Erie and a multi-use bridge near the Soldiers' and Sailors' Home.

 Public meetings were held in December 2018, and August of 2019 at which time several conceptual and